-The State Archive of the Republic of Macedonia, with nine Departments of the State Archive that perform archival functions at a particular territorial area in Macedonia: Department Bitola, Department Veles, Department Kumanovo, Department Ohrid, Department Prilep, Department Skopje, Department Strumica, Department Tetovo and Department Štip; The Archive of the Macedonian Academy of Sciences and Arts (MASA) and the Archive of the Jewish Community of the Republic of Macedonia (in Skopje)
+The State Archive of the Republic of North Macedonia, with nine Departments of the State Archive that perform archival functions within a particular territorial area in North Macedonia: Department Bitola, Department Veles, Department Kumanovo, Department Ohrid, Department Prilep, Department Skopje, Department Strumica, Department Tetovo and Department Štip; The Archives of the Academy of Sciences and Arts of North Macedonia and the Archive of the Jewish Community in the Republic of Macedonia (in Skopje).

 EHRI Research (Extensive)